Battle of Redwood Ferry

 The Battle of Redwood Ferry took place on August 18, 1862, on the first day of the Dakota War of 1862.
+A United States Army company responding to the Dakota attack at the Lower Sioux Agency from Fort Ridgeley was ambushed and defeated at Redwood Ferry.

 Prelude

 At 10 am on August 18, 1862, word of the attack at the Lower Sioux Agency reached Fort Ridgely.
 Captain John S. Marsh heard news of the killings from J.C.
 Dickinson, the agency boarding house manager, who had escaped with his family by ferry and had arrived at Fort Ridgely in a wagon.
 The news that Dakota warriors were attacking settlers and agency staff was soon confirmed by the arrival of more refugees bringing a wounded man.

 Captain Marsh decided to go to the rescue at once.
 The long roll was sounded and the garrison was under arms.
-Marsh immediately sent Corporal James C. McLean with a message for Lieutenant Timothy Sheehan, who had left Fort Ridgely the day before with 50 men of Company C, 5th Minnesota Infantry Regiment, en route to Fort Ripley.
+Marsh immediately sent Corporal James C. McLean with a message for Lieutenant Timothy J. Sheehan, who had left Fort Ridgely the day before with 50 men of Company C, 5th Minnesota Infantry Regiment, en route to Fort Ripley.
 Captain Marsh's message urged Sheehan to return with his command immediately.

 Within 30 minutes, Marsh left the agency with 46 enlisted men from Company B of the 5th Minnesota Infantry Regiment and interpreter Peter Quinn on a march toward the Lower Sioux Agency.
 Marsh and Quinn rode mules.
 The other men marched for three miles until they were overtaken by wagon teams that had departed Fort Ridgely after them, then boarded the wagons.

 Meanwhile, 19-year-old Lieutenant Thomas P. Gere was left to hold the fort with only 22 soldiers available for active duty, as the rest were sick or on hospital detail.
 He was supported by Post Sutler Ben H. Randall, Ordnance Sergeant John Jones, and the surgeon, Dr. Alfred Müller, who helped Gere deal with the sudden influx of refugees at Fort Ridgely.

 On the road, Captain Marsh and the soldiers encountered many settlers fleeing for their lives.
 One of the refugees was Reverend Samuel D. Hinman, who warned Marsh of the severity of the attacks and that he and his men would be outnumbered if they went all the way to Redwood Ferry.

 Six miles from Fort Ridgely, Marsh and his men passed houses that were in flames, and saw numerous corpses of men, women and children "not yet cold" on the side of the road.
 Captain Marsh continued undeterred toward Redwood Ferry.

 In Minnesota in the Civil and Indian Wars, General Lucius Frederick Hubbard wrote: "Still in the hope that all this was the work of some desperate band of outlaws among the Sioux, and strangely confident that it was in his power to quell the disturbance, Capt.
 Marsh, again forming his command on foot, hurried on."